BernieO/calcardbackup/README.md

 -u | --usersfile FILE
        Find usernames and passwords in FILE.
 One user with according password separated by a colon per line.
-See examples/users.txt.example If this option is not given, calcardbackup will attempt to use file 'users.txt' in scripts directory
+See examples/users.txt.example If this option is not given, calcardbackup will attempt to use file 'users.txt' in working directory or scripts directory (in this order).
 -x | --uncompressed
        don't compress backup folder
 -z | --zip